 Add one teaspoon of the oil to the bowl and toss the tofu in the oil.
 Mix the cornstarch and half the Parmesan together on a plate and roll the tofu pieces in this mixture on all sides, shaking off any excess oil before you do, and then transfer to the baking tray.

-Place the tray in the oven and bake for twenty minutes, turning everything over and redistributing the chickpeas half way through so that all surfaces get the chance to crisp up.
+Place the tray in the oven and bake for twenty minutes, turning everything over so that all surfaces get the chance to crisp up.

 While the various ingredients are cooking, boil the egg.
 Mix the shredded raw Brussels sprouts and the radicchio together in your serving dish.
 Make the dressing by mixing the buttermilk, vinegar, anchovies, hot sauce and remaining oil together in a small bowl.
 Add a dash of Old Bay.

-Remove the roasted ingredients from the oven and place on top of the shredded Brussels sprout salad.
+Remove the roasted ingredients from the oven and place on top of the shredded Brussels sprout salad along with half a recipe's worth of crispy spiced chickpeas.
 Drizzle with the dressing and top with the halved egg and the remaining Parmesan.

 This won't look like much but toss everything together and watch the egg yolk, buttermilk dressing and Parmesan coalesce into a Caesar-like dressing and get to it!
 This is a good dinner salad.